 The last residents of a coastal Mexican town destroyed by climate change

-Flooding driven by some of the world’s fastest sea-level rise and by increasingly brutal winter storms has all but destroyed El Bosque, leaving piles of concrete and twisted metal rods where houses used to line the sand.
-Forced to flee the homes they built, locals are waiting for government aid and living in rentals they can scarcely afford.
+Flooding driven by some of the world’s fastest sea-level rise and by increasingly brutal winter storms has all but destroyed El Bosque, leaving twisted piles of concrete where houses used to line the sand.
+Forced to flee the homes they built, locals are waiting for government aid in rentals they can scarcely afford.

 The U.N. climate summit known as COP28 finally agreed this month on a multimillion-dollar loss-and-damage fund to help developing countries cope with global warming.
-It will come too late for the people for El Bosque, caught between Mexico’s economically vital national petroleum company and the environmental peril that it fuels.
+It will come too late for the people of El Bosque, but by 2050 millions more Mexicans will be displaced by climate change, according to the Mayors Migration Council, a coalition researching internal migration.

-A rusting sign at the town’s entrance says over 700 people lived in El Bosque two years ago.
-Now there are barely a dozen.
-In between those numbers lie the relics of a lost community.
-At the old, concrete fishing cooperative, one of the few solid buildings left, enormous, vault-like refrigerators have become makeshift storage units for belongings — pictures, furniture, a DVD of Guinness World Records 3 — that families left behind.
+Just two years ago over 700 people lived in El Bosque; barely a dozen are left.

+Between those numbers lie the relics of a lost community.
+At one of the few solid buildings left — the old, concrete fishing cooperative — enormous, vault-like refrigerators have become makeshift storage units for belongings left behind.

 Guadalupe Cobos is one of the few still living in El Bosque.
-A diabetic, she improvises a cooler for her insulin after each flood cuts power.
 Residents’ relationship with the sea is “like a toxic marriage,” Cobos said, sitting facing the waves on a recent afternoon.

 “I love you when I’m happy, right?
 And when I’m angry I take away everything that I gave you,” she said.

-Up to 8 million Mexicans will be displaced by climate change-driven flooding, drought, storms and landslides within the next three decades, according to the Mayors Migration Council, a coalition researching Mexican internal migration.

-Along with rapidly rising water levels, winter storms called “nortes” have eaten more than one-third of a mile (500 meters) inland since 2005, according to Lilia Gama, an ecology professor and coastal vulnerability researcher at Tabasco Juarez State University.
+Along with rapidly rising water levels, winter storms called “nortes” have eaten more than one-third of a mile (500 meters) inland since 2005, according to Lilia Gama, coastal vulnerability researcher at Tabasco Juarez State University.

-“Before, if a norte came in, it lasted one or two days,” said Gama, sitting above the university’s crocodile enclosure.
+“Before, if a norte came in, it lasted one or two days,” said Gama.
 “The tide would come in, it would go up a little bit and it would go away.”

-Now winter storms stay for several days at a time, trapping El Bosque’s few remaining locals in their houses if they don’t evacuate early enough.
-A warming climate spins up more frequent storms as it slams into ultra-cold polar air, and then storms last longer — fueled by hotter air, which can hold more moisture.
+Now, fueled by warming air which can hold more moisture, winter storms stay for several days at a time.

 Local scientists say one more powerful storm could destroy El Bosque for good.
 Relocation, slowed by bureaucracy and a lack of funding, is still months away.

-As the sun sets over the beach, Cobos, known as Doña Lupe to neighbors, pointed to a dozen small, orange stars on the line of the horizon — oil platforms burning off gas they have failed to capture.
+As the sun sets over the beach, Cobos, known as Doña Lupe to neighbors, points to a dozen small, orange stars on the line of the horizon — oil platforms burning off gas.

-As the international community clamors for countries to wind down fossil fuel use, the single leading cause of climate change, Mexico next year plans to open a new refinery in its biggest oil-producing state, just 50 miles (80 kilometers) west of El Bosque.

-Gulf of Mexico sea levels are already rising three times faster than the global average, according to a study co-authored by researchers from the United Kingdom’s National Oceanography Center and universities in New Orleans, Florida and California this March.
+Gulf of Mexico sea levels are already rising three times faster than the global average, according to a study co-authored by researchers from the United Kingdom, New Orleans, Florida and California this March.

 The stark difference is partly caused by changing circulation patterns in the Atlantic as the ocean warms and expands.